 Recommended once a year.
 As your furnace burns fuel, it creates soot on internal parts.
-Luckily, furnace installation with Casey Services come with one year of free maintenance.
+Luckily, furnace installation with Casey Services comes with one year of free maintenance.
 Routine maintenance mitigates the risk of larger, more expensive repairs and keeps your system running efficiently.
 Additionally, it increases the safety of your unit by reducing the risks of gas leaks.
 We offer a bi-annual maintenance plan where we service your heating and cooling systems once a year.

 How much can an energy efficient furnace unit save each month?
 Each year?